-In \cite{K2} Kropholler showed that the Max-c condition holds in dimension $3$.
+In \cite{K2} Kropholler showed that the Max-c condition holds in dimension three.
 However an example due to Mess \cite{Mess} shows that the Max-c condition is not always satisfied.
-In dimension $3$, this decomposition was also obtained by Castel \cite{Castel}.
+In dimension three, this decomposition was also obtained by Castel \cite{Castel}.
 The comparison between our results and Kropholler's results in the case of orientable $PD(n+2)$ groups is discussed briefly in \cite{SS2}, but we discuss this in more detail here.
+In section \ref{furtherpropertiesoftorusdecomp}, we analyse further our torus decomposition of Poincar\'{e} duality pairs.
 In section \ref{enclosingpropertiesofATdecomps}, we continue studying orientable $PD(n+2)$ pairs, and consider the crossing of almost invariant subsets over $VPCn$ groups with almost invariant subsets over $VPC(n+1)$ groups.
 This is a new feature of our arguments in this paper, which could not be handled in the more general setting of \cite{SS2}.
 In section \ref{proofofmaintheorem}, we bring together the various pieces and prove our main result, Theorem \ref{mainresult}.
+In section \ref{comparingdecompositions}, we are able to prove Theorem \ref{doublingtheorem} which shows that, for an orientable $PD(n+2)$ pair $(G,\partial G)$, one can double the decomposition $\Gamma_{n,n+1}^{c}(G)$ to obtain $\Gamma_{n+1}^{c}(DG)$.
 Finally in section \ref{concludingremarks}, we discuss some natural further questions.